Free agency and determinism: is there a sensible definition of computational sourcehood?: Towards a rigorous formulation of the conjecture

 When we compare the computation of $T$ with its simulation by $U$, we have an additional prefix $p_T$ on the input, as explained above.
 The behavior sketched above will then be abbreviated by writing $T\preceq_{\mathcal{S}} U(p_T\bullet)$.
 We use this notation for our first attempt to formalize our conjecture: \begin{bozzed} \textbf{Conjecture (1st attempt).} For every universal TM $U$, we have

-\end{bozzed} This seems like a very natural conjecture: universal TMs operate by taking the description $p_T$ of any other TM $T$, and by then simulating $T$ in a step-by-step manner.
+\end{bozzed} At first sight this seems plausible: universal TMs operate by taking the description $p_T$ of any other TM $T$, and by then simulating $T$ step by step.

-However, we will now see that this cannot quite be true.
+However, it is easy to see that this conjecture cannot literally hold true.
 Consider a Turing machine $T_0$ that operates as follows.
 On input $x$, it begins by computing the $2^{\ell(x)}$th prime number in binary on its work tape.
 After that, it halts unconditionally.
 This Turing machine $T$ will output the empty string on every input, i.e.\ $T_0(x)=\varepsilon$ for all $x\in\{0,1\}^*$, and it will do so extremely inefficiently.
 In fact, let us consider an infinite sequence of modifications of this inefficient machine, labelled by $T_i$.
 All the $T_i$ are identical to $T_0$, but they have $i$ additional internal states that are all irrelevant for all their computations.
 That is, the transition functions of all $T_i$ are that of $T_0$, and if $Q_0=\{0,1,2,\ldots,k-1\}$ is the set of internal states of $T_0$, then the set of internal states of $T_i$ is $Q_i:=\{0,1,2,\ldots,k-1,k,\ldots,k-1+i\}$.

-Consider now any standard textbook universal TM $U$, but modify it such that it does the following.
+Consider now some standard textbook universal TM $U$, but modify it such that it does the following.
 In the very beginning, $U$ will examine the $p_T$-part of the input, and check whether $p_T$ is a description of any of the $T_i$, i.e.\ whether $p_T=p_{T_i}$ for some $i$.
 If not, then $U$ will proceed like the textbook machine; otherwise, it will refrain from simulating $T_i$, and instead halt (and output $\varepsilon$) immediately and unconditionally.

 In this case, there will be infinitely many counterexamples to Eq.~(\ref{eqSim3}), namely all the $T=T_i$ will violate it.